KappaThetaTau/kappathetatau.github.io/_posts/2018-04-02-theta-claw-an-arduino-powered-robot-arm.md

 ---
 ## Abstract

-Theta Claw is is a project for the 2018 University of Illinois at Urbana-Champaign Engineering Open House exhibit.
+Theta Claw is a project for the 2018 University of Illinois at Urbana-Champaign Engineering Open House exhibit.
 It was built by our multidisciplinary team using open-source designs (with a few tweaks of our own), materials we sourced, prototyping and lab equipment available at UIUC, and some coffee-fueled late nights.
 We’ve documented our progress planning, assembling, and demoing the arm in this post as well as a peek at our future plans.

 Theta Claw is based on MeArm, an open-source project from <a href = "http://learn.mime.co.uk/assets/docs/control-your-mearm-from-arduino/MeArm_v1.0_Manual_for_Arduino_v1.0.pdf)">Mime Industries</a>.
 The designs and code are available online for anyone to use and the project is intended to make robotics more accessible and affordable for everyone.